ministryofjustice/moj-frontend/docs/components/multi-select/_how-to-use.md

 ### Helping users carry out the action

-Combine this component with other building blocks to enable users to apply an action to multiple items.
+Combine the multi select component with other building blocks to enable users to apply an action to multiple items.
 For example, the [GOV.UK button component](https://design-system.service.gov.uk/components/button/) or [button menu component](/components/button-menu/).

 ### Destructive actions